toriihq/handbook/source_control/github.md

 1. Create a new branch from `master`.
 Any descriptive name will do.
 2. Work on your branch and push changes to GitHub.
 3. If there are merge conflicts with `master`, resolve the merge locally.
-Avoid using `rebase` as this adds complexity to all steps.
+We rarely use `rebase` as we're going to squash the commits on merge.
 4. Create a Pull Request to `master`.
 5. Once reviewed, `Squash merge` the changes.